KwachOjunga/IOT-tools/gem_duino/README.md

 Its output is in the form of an ino file and a txt file that contains the explanation of what the sketch is supposed to do.

+Commands
+build - generate a .ino file and txt file that contain a default name.

+Options
+-h, --help
+-v,

+Handling Errors
+- Output errors to stdout and return 1.
+- Maybe no API key has been found or there's a network error.

 ---
 Ps : The name is still kinda lame.